-- (1) Typical Lot Dimensions.
+- Typical Lot Dimensions.
 All lots of record shall be developed to meet the requirements outlined in Sec.
-38-864.
-Site and Building Requirements. - (2) Typical Lot Configuration.
-All lots shall have frontage along a public street unless otherwise specified. - (A) Lot Shape.
+38-864, Site and Building Requirements. - (2) Typical Lot Configuration.
+All tots shall have frontage along a public street unless otherwise specified. - (A) Lot Shape.
 To create regular, rectangular lots, side property lines shall be perpendicular to the vehicular right-of-way to the extent practical. - (B) Through-Lots.
-Through lots have frontage on two parallel streets, excluding Alleys, and are prohibited unless both streets are treated as primary frontage and meet the appropriate transect requirements. - (C) Corner Lots.
+Through lots have frontage on two parallel streets, excluding Alleys, and are prohibited unless both streets are treeted as primary frontage and meet the appropriate transect requirements. - (C) Corner Lots.
 Corner lots have frontage on two perpendicular and intersecting streets.
 Buildings shall occupy the corner, per transect requirements.
-Consistency with adjacent corner parcels is encouraged. - (D) Flag Lots.
-Flag lots are prohibited. - (3) Lot Orientation.
-For increased energy efficiency, the recommended lot orientation is typically along an east-west longitudinal axis.
-For single buildings, this lot orientation will usually encourage development of buildings with smaller east and west facades.
+Consistency with adjacent corner percels is encouraged.
+(D) Flag Lots, Flag lots are prohibited. - (3) Lot Orientation.
+For increased energy efficiency, the - (3) Dir of increased energy enclering, the recommended lot orientation is typically along an east-west longitudinal axis.
+For single buildings, this lot orientetion will usually encourage development of buildings with smaller east and west facades.